This program will run remotely as a synchronous, online workshop in spring 2022.

 ABOUT THE PROGRAM

 The Spring Future Music Moguls program is FREE of charge and for groups traditionally underrepresented in the music industry.
-It is designed to introduce a select group of talented high school freshmen, sophomores, and juniors to all aspects of the contemporary music business and for students who may not have access to other programs and who would qualify for financial aid at NYU.
+It is designed to introduce a select group of talented high school students in 9th - 11th grade to all aspects of the contemporary music business and for students who may not have access to other programs and who would qualify for financial aid at NYU.

 Students who participate in Future Music Moguls not only learn about the creative process behind making songs, but they're also exposed to the exciting behind-the-scenes business decisions that help music wind up in the ears of audiences around the world.
 With a strong emphasis on current issues and rising trends in the distribution and delivery of music, students learn about music entrepreneurship and are exposed to career guidance that can be applied to a wide range of future activities, music related or otherwise.